jcolag/entropy-arbitrage/2020-02-20-trek-m-women.md

  >
  > **EVE**: Not in double jack.

-"Double Jack" seems to be a solitaire game original to the episode, with rules similar enough to [Klondike](https://en.wikipedia.org/wiki/Klondike_(solitaire)) that Childress can't see a difference at a glance, even after being told he has the wrong game.
+"Double Jack" seems to be a solitaire game original to the episode, with rules similar enough to {% wiki Klondike_%28solitaire%29|Klondike|en %} that Childress can't see a difference at a glance, even after being told he has the wrong game.

 Oddly, while I went back to mention them in talking about [Charlie X]({% post_url 2020-01-16-trek-charlie %}), this scene was actually the first time I had noticed the round playing cards.